 Award-winning photographer Lewis Kemper shares 4 simple tips for photographing the city at night, along with a few great examples of his work.
-Check out his upcoming workshop in San Francisco, where Kemper will be teaching both camera and post-processing techniques for night photography around the city.
-This December workshop will feature the festive glow of the city’s Christmas lights, though San Francisco is a perfect location to photograph after dark in all seasons.
+Kemper has led workshops on both in-camera and post-processing techniques for night photography around the city, a great place for photography after dark in all seasons.

 All images are copyright Lewis Kemper.